Japanese Diet: Benefits, Food List & How to Start

 • Highly processed foods: fast food, frozen meals, ice cream

-Sample 7-day plan
+Sample 7-day meal plan

 The following table outlines a 7-day meal plan for the Japanese diet: